 Ideas for experiencing Japan

-The experiences you have as you travel often hold the longest memories.
+Experiences you have as you travel often hold the longest memories.
 As part of their research trips, our specialists seek out authentic ways to get to know Japan, and the best local guides.
-These activities reflect some of the experiences they've most enjoyed.
+These activities reflect some of their best-loved experiences.